 A Hullabaloo U Peer Mentor is a Texas A&M University student that supports a Hullabaloo U section.
-They serve as a role model, resource, and leader for a first-year students.
+They serve as a role model, resource, and leader for first-year students.
 Hullabaloo U Peer Mentors work alongside faculty or staff instructors to help first-year students get involved on campus, succeed in the classroom, create a sense of belonging, and make a successful transition to Aggieland.

 - Receive compensation of $500 for the semester you serve as a Hullabaloo Peer Mentor.
 This will be paid as a stipend through your student financial aid portal in October 2023.

 - Develop your personal leadership style and strengths.
 In your role as a Hullabaloo U Peer Mentor, you will be provided opportunities to identify, develop, and demonstrate leadership and communication skills transferable to achieving your professional and personal goals.
 These skills include: